hyperledger-archives/fabric/docs/dev-setup/JAVAChaincode.md

     vagrant ssh

 4. Build and run the peer process.
-To enable security and privacy after setting `security.enabled` and `security.privacy` settings to `true`.

     cd $GOPATH/src/github.com/hyperledger/fabric
     make peer
     peer node start

-5. Change to Java shim root folder,

-	cd $GOPATH/src/github.com/hyperledger/fabric/core/chaincode/shim/java

- and run 'gradle build'

-6. The following steps is for deploying chaincode in non-dev mode.
+5. The following steps is for deploying chaincode in non-dev mode.

 	* Deploy the chaincode,
 ```